-David Shelton is in his second year with the Vaqueros and seventh overall.
-He was born in Los Angeles and raised in San Fracisco where he attended Oceana High in Pacifica.
+David Shelton is in his third year with the Vaqueros and eighth overall.
+He was born in Los Angeles and raised in San Francisco where he attended Oceana High in Pacifica.
 He played football at City College of San Francisco (1985-87) for Hall of Fame coach George Rush.

 Shelton received a scholarship to Fresno State University (1987-90) and lettered two years at strong safety, playing for the late legendary coach Jim Sweeney.
 He graduated from Fresno State with a BS in Criminology.
 After graduation, he played professional football in the Canadian Football League (1990-94) for the Edmonton Eskimos and was part of two Grey Cup teams.